VibesFlow/app/README.md

 **Version:** 0.1.0

-A React Native mobile application that transforms physical movement into personalized, unique rave-like music sets using AI and decentralized tech.

-# VibesFlow

 VibesFlow is a real-time music generation platform that combines sensor input, AI music generation, and decentralized storage.
 Users create "vibestreams" (a dynamic NFT with delegation) by moving their device or interacting with the interface, which generates live music through Lyria RealTime API.
 These sessions are automatically chunked, compressed, and stored on Filecoin via the Synapse SDK, then made available through FilCDN for fast retrieval and sharing.

 ## Key Features

 - **Motion-based Music Creation**: Transform your movement into unique rave-like music sets
 - **Blockchain Integration**: Enforce ownership on Near, and store set-chunks on Filecoin for provenance
-- **AI-Powered Analysis**: Advanced mood sensing and processing algorithms, interpreted by on-chain agents
+- **AI-Powered Analysis**: Advanced "vibe" sensing and processing algorithms, interpreted by on-chain agents
 - **Cross-Platform**: Built with React Native for iOS, Android, and Web

 ## Technologies